GIM-LLC/GIM-server/README.md

 GIM LLC is an escape room inspired website where players work together to find clues to free the ghost!

-Server side built using node.js, express, and socket.io for player interactivity.
+Server side built using node.js, express, and socket.io for multiplayer interactivity.

 The repository for the front end can be found [here](https://github.com/GIM-LLC/GIM-server).